Information for parents

 Helping your child choose a study programme

-As a parent, you have a significant influence on your son or daughter's choice of study programme.
+As a parent, you have a significant influence on your child's choice of study programme.
 Here are some things to consider while helping him/her.

 - Fields of interest